Close-up lens

 Close-up lenses typically mount on the filter thread of the primary lens, and are often manufactured and sold by suppliers of photographic filters.
 Nonetheless, they are lenses and not filters.
 Some manufacturers refer to their close-up lenses as diopters, after the unit of measurement of their optical power.

-Close-up lens do not affect exposure, unlike extension tubes, which also can be used for macro photography with a non-macro lens.
+Close-up lenses do not affect exposure, unlike extension tubes, which also can be used for macro photography with a non-macro lens.

 Optical power

 Close-up lenses are often specified by their optical power in diopters, the reciprocal of the focal length in meters.
 For a close-up lens, the diopter value is positive: the bigger the number, the greater the effective magnification.